<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 SUM tool GA_Screenshot

-Our Space Utilization Model (SUM) helps organizations calculate hybrid office space needs.
+Our Space Utilization Model (SUM) helps departments calculate hybrid office space needs.
 The model contains industry best practices on the size of hybrid office spaces, office and workstation sharing ratios, and collaborative space ratios.

 We work with you to develop a projection of personnel and operational needs.
 This input is entered into SUM along with your telework practices to generate an initial program of requirements for your space needs.